ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 	modified:   BookTracking/AppDelegate.swift
 {%- endhighlight -%}

 Now we can see the `AppDelegate.swift` file was going back to the unstaged files.
 Great!
-But what's happening if we use the same command without the `--staged` parameter?
+But what happens if we use the same command without the `--staged` parameter?
 Let's see.

 {%- highlight diff -%}
 git restore BookTracking/AppDelegate.swift